 8. Long Beach City College

 If you’re keen on learning specific woodworking projects, Long Beach City College’s course covers a long list of subjects from furniture-making to joinery.
-We personally liked that it includes both individual and group projects as it prepares the learners for actual industry experience.
+I personally liked that it includes both individual and group projects as it prepares the learners for actual industry experience.
 It only runs 9 hours a week, so you don’t need to worry if you have tight schedules.

 9. Red Rocks Community College in Colorado

 Red Rocks Community College in Colorado understands the complexity of the woodworking field, so they offer 12 certificate programs for learners to choose from.
-But if you intend to obtain a formal degree, we suggest enrolling in their program called Associates of Applied Science in Fine Woodworking.
+But if you intend to obtain a formal degree, I suggest enrolling in their program called Associates of Applied Science in Fine Woodworking.

 10 Palomar College in California